kqzalf/Pi0w-retail/README.md

 # Pi0w-retail

 This project provides a complete solution for anonymously tracking foot traffic in physical spaces using Raspberry Pi Zero W or similar low-power devices.
-It detects nearby Bluetooth Low Energy (BLE) and Wi-Fi devices, hashes their MAC addresses for anonymity, optionally tags GPS coordinates, and uploads the data to a webhook endpoint for real-time alerting, analytics, and dashboarding.
+It detects nearby Bluetooth Low Energy (BLE) and Wi-Fi devices, hashes their MAC addresses for anonymity, optionally tags GPS coordinates and scans the enviroment for deauthenticatiin attacks and rf jamming, and uploads the data to a webhook endpoint for real-time alerting, analytics, and dashboarding.

 ## 🚀 Features